KioxiaAmerica/SoftwareEnabledFlash/README.md

 **Simply put: Software-Enabled Flash technology brings software flexibility and scalability to flash.**

-Additional information is available at http://softwareenabledflash.com in case you would like to see what is available today.
+Additional information is available at http://softwareenabledflash.com.

 For questions or comments, please use the issue tracking list.